-These Cranberry Bars are so delicious and easy to make using fresh cranberry sauce layered over a buttery grain-free shortbread crust.
-They’re made with with simple paleo-friendly and vegan ingredients and make the perfect healthy dessert for the holidays!
+These Cranberry Bars are so delicious and easy to make using leftover cranberry sauce layered over a buttery grain-free shortbread crust.
+They’re made with with simple gluten-free, paleo and vegan ingredients and make the perfect healthy dessert for the holidays!

 Healthy Cranberry Bars Recipe